Team-GhostLand/GhostLand7/README.md

 ### FlightAssistant
 * Made the HUD green (*to MidnightSP: did you change this, or is that the defualt?
 Cuz it's white in their screenshots*)
+* Colors...
+Uhh...
+Happened.
+More color settings just spawned in the config.
+But the mod wasn't updated?
+Was me looking at the config enough to make it „fully generate”???
+* Disabled HUD by default (it always shows thrust level (cannot be disabled in the „Not Flying (no elytra)” nor „global” menu), which will just be annoying to anyone who hasn't gotten their eltra yet - they can re-enable it on their end after they get one)

 ### Structure Credits
 * Cleared visited structures list